ericmao2008/EleanorsNotes/00 Meta/06 Tasking/Recommended Reading.md

 	* Recommended from rAskHistorians probably
 * The Incan Army: Volume II Strategy, Tactics and Logistics – has some stuff about the Incan education system
 * Hassig's *Mexico and the Spanish Conquest* incorporates a lot of the scholarship he's done on Aztec warfare and recounts the Conquest with an eye towards understanding the Aztec perspective, rather than just regurgitating Spanish accounts. (per [[Tlahuizcalpantecutli]])
+* _The Conquest of the Incas_ (John Henming, 1970)maybe starts with some context about the fragmentation of the empire before the arrival of the Spanish conquerors, especially the civil war.
+Recommended by [Deborah Pinkett](https://aus.social/@futzle/108115413230334291)
 ### Mediterranean
 * [Ritualised friendship and the Greek city (Book, 2002)](https://www.worldcat.org/title/ritualised-friendship-and-the-greek-city/oclc/1030083451?referer=list_view)
 * [While Rome burned : fire, leadership, and urban disaster in the Roman cultural imagination (Book, 2020)](https://www.worldcat.org/title/while-rome-burned-fire-leadership-and-urban-disaster-in-the-roman-cultural-imagination/oclc/1124905303?referer=list_view)